dgatf/usb_library_rp2040/README.md

 BULK OUT 131.10 %
 BULK IN: 73.69 %
 ```
-This library outperforms significantly Tinyusb for BULK and EP0 OUT.
+This library outperforms Tinyusb for BULK and EP0 OUT.
 Isochronous and interrupt transfers are not supported by Tinyusb.

-For this linbrary isochronous transfers `(bInterval=1, wMaxPacketSize=512)` maximum speed is 480kBs and interrupt transfers `(bInterval=1, wMaxPacketSize=64)` 62kBs.

 ## Limitations